 Do I Need A Living Trust?

 A living trust is one of the most popular estate planning documents because it lets you transfer ownership while still being able to use the assets.
-An experienced Knoxville, TN trust lawyer from Carpenter & Lewis PLLC explains that while a trust is more expensive to set up than a will, it can have benefits for certain individuals.
+An experienced trust lawyer from Carpenter & Lewis PLLC explains that while a trust is more expensive to set up than a will, it can have benefits for certain individuals.
 Here are some signs that you should consider creating a trust.

 You Want to Support Someone with a Disability